 What exercises should I do?

-Yrizarry-Lang shares her top five exercises that can easily be done at home, in the park, or at the gym with no equipment.
+Yrizarry-Lang shares her top five exercises that can easily be done at home, in the park, or at the gym with no equipment (and with Aaptiv!).

 Squats are the best way to firm up the legs and keep them looking good.
 You simply step your feet hip distance apart.
 Center your body weight on your feet and pretend to sit down on an imaginary chair.
 Your back stays flat and the chest is lifted.
 Once you get to about 90 degrees, come back up to standing position and repeat.
 Be sure to contract the glutes as you are working your way back up to standing.